LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 ##### Level 11: Silent Movement
 Your movements are almost undetectable.

-    Mechanics: You can move silently through natural terrain, gaining advantage on Dexterity (Stealth) checks.
+You can move silently through natural terrain, gaining advantage on Dexterity (Stealth) checks.
 Additionally, you can use the Hide action as a bonus action.

-Level 15: Master Trapper
+##### Level 15: Master Trapper

-    Description: You are a master at setting traps.
+You are a master at setting traps.

-    Mechanics: You can set traps in half the time and creatures have disadvantage on checks to detect or disarm your traps.
+You can set traps in half the time and creatures have disadvantage on checks to detect or disarm your traps.
 Additionally, the damage from your traps increases to 2d10, and creatures have disadvantage on their initial saving throw against being restrained.

-Pursuit Predator
+#### Pursuit Predator
 Pursuit Predators excel in tracking and relentless pursuit, using their speed and stamina to wear down their prey.

-Level 3: Fleet of Foot
+##### Level 3: Fleet of Foot

-    Description: You can move swiftly and tirelessly.
+You can move swiftly and tirelessly.

-    Mechanics: Your movement speed increases by 10 feet, and you can Dash as a bonus action.
+Your movement speed increases by 10 feet, and you can Dash as a bonus action.

-Level 7: Relentless Pursuit
+##### Level 7: Relentless Pursuit

-    Description: You are tireless in your pursuit of prey.
+You are tireless in your pursuit of prey.

-    Mechanics: You have advantage on Wisdom (Survival) checks to track creatures.
+You have advantage on Wisdom (Survival) checks to track creatures.
 Additionally, you can move through non-magical difficult terrain without expending extra movement.

-Level 11: Rapid Strikes
+##### Level 11: Rapid Strikes

-    Description: Your momentum in combat allows you to strike quickly and effectively.
+Your momentum in combat allows you to strike quickly and effectively.

-    Mechanics: When you take the Attack action, you can make one additional attack as a bonus action.
+When you take the Attack action, you can make one additional attack as a bonus action.

-Level 15: Unstoppable
+##### Level 15: Unstoppable

     Description: Your stamina and determination make you unstoppable.
     Mechanics: You gain immunity to the exhausted condition, and your movement speed increases by an additional 10 feet (total of 20 feet increase).